 In late 2013, Brock founded Correct the Record, an American Bridge spin off group, to defend statements uttered by Democratic candidates for president.
 Just about a year after Correct the Record’s launch, the left-of-center website the Nation described the site’s work “so far has meant defending [Hillary] Clinton constantly and consistently.”
 Between September and October 2016, Correct the Record accepted $250,000 in illegal contributions from Suffolk Cares Inc., a federally registered non-profit.

-Following Clinton’s 2016 election loss, Correct the Record briefly attacked President Donald Trump’s nominees, but quietly seized its operations.
+Following Clinton’s 2016 election loss, Correct the Record briefly attacked President Donald Trump’s nominees, but quietly ceased its operations.
 A few weeks later, Brock announced American Bridge would essentially take up Correct the Record’s function’s in the form of a “war room that will act as an aggressor and a watchdog for the Trump transition team.”

 Brock pledged to perform deep investigate dives into Trump’s business interests, as well as the president’s philanthropic efforts and “privately” pass along American Bridge’s findings to media.